jbq/pkg-salt/doc/topics/targeting/grains.rst

 Writing Grains
 ==============

-Grains are easy to write.
 The grains interface is derived by executing all of the "public" functions found in the modules located in the grains package or the custom grains directory.
 The functions in the modules of the grains must return a Python :ref:`dict <python2:typesmapping>`, where the